Andreas Dorschel: Ideas

 In his 2010 volume Ideengeschichte [History of Ideas], Dorschel explains key issues of method in his research fields.
-He distrusts an isolating take on ‘an idea’ as a singular entity; hence Dorschel endorses Gilbert Ryle’s image of “teams of ideas” which can only succeed if and when they play together.
+Subject matter of this branch of historiography, he argues, are “not ideas per se, but situated ideas”; hence what has got to be explored are not just texts and similar primary sources, but also the historical conditions under which ideas emerged as well as the ways they were received and circulated.
+Dorschel distrusts any isolating take on ‘an idea’ as a singular entity; hence he endorses Gilbert Ryle’s image of “teams of ideas” which can only succeed if and when they play together.
 New ideas are invented in response to difficulties, obstacles or perplexities; from the latter, Dorschel suggests, historians can make sense of the former.
 The extent to which emerging ideas undermine previously dominant ideas is a measure of their novelty.
 Dorschel considers the subversive potential of ideas not to be peripheral; rather, he grants it centre stage in his account.
-It has been considered “one of the strengths of Dorschel’s monograph” to overcome Quentin Skinner’s constricting doctrine that ideas are “essentially linguistic”.
+Novelty often requires an unused image, a fresh metaphor that may only much later dry out into an accustomed concept.
+It has been considered “one of the strengths of Dorschel’s monograph” to overcome Quentin Skinner's constricting doctrine that ideas are “essentially linguistic”.
 Dorschel asserts: “Words are just one medium of ideas among others; musicians conceive their products in tones, architects in spaces, painters in form and colour, mathematicians in numbers or, on a more abstract level, in functions” (“Worte sind nur ein Medium von Ideen unter anderen; Musiker denken in Tönen, Architekten in Räumen, Maler in Formen und Farben, Mathematiker in Zahlen oder, abstrakter, in Funktionen.”).
 In a way that breaks new ground, Dorschel proposes, as Eberhard Hüppe points out, to analyse ideas not just in terms of time, but also in terms of space.